koengr/QCforBusiness/_part1/chapter_3.md

 several GHz, but more likely several MHz (a few *million* operations per second), at best.
-In other words, they’re more than a thousand times *slower. *To make things worse, the information in quantum computers is extremely fragile and requires to be constantly checked and corrected, using so-called **error correction***. *This is a form of overhead that could make quantum computers another several orders of magnitude slower.
+In other words, they’re more than a thousand times *slower. *To make things worse, the information in quantum computers is extremely fragile and needs to be constantly checked and corrected, using so-called **error correction***. *This is a form of overhead that could make quantum computers another several orders of magnitude slower.
 Even in the far future, when quantum computers are